 Background and Purpose.
 Section K of the Iowa Swimming, Inc. (“ISI”) Policies and Procedures contains the specific rules of the ISI Championship Meets.
 The rules in Section K only apply to ISI Championship Meets.
 ISI Championship Meets must also follow the rules of Section I, to the extent they are not overridden by the specific rules in this Section K.

-The ISI Swimming Championship Meets.
-ISI will sanction the following LSC championship meets during the 12-month period beginning September 1st and ending August 31st: three ISI Winter Regional Finals, the ISI Age Group Short Course Championships, the ISI Short Course Championships, two ISI Summer Regional Finals, and the ISI Long Course Championships.
-The Technical Planning Committee may change the name of any LSC championship meets.

 General Rules for All ISI Championship Meets.

+A. Number and name of The ISI Swimming Championship Meets.
+ISI will sanction at least one short course and one long course championship meet during the 12-month period beginning September 1st and ending the following August 31st.
+Subject to approval approval by the ISI Board of Directors, the ISI Technical Planning Committee (“TPC”) may change the number and name of any ISI Championship M as it deems necessary and appropriate.

-The following general rules apply to all ISI championship meets, unless otherwise modified by the rules for the specific championship meet.
+B. General Rules for All ISI Championship Meets.
+The following general rules apply to all ISI Championship Meets, unless otherwise modified by the rules for the specific championship meet.

-Eligibility.
-Only swimmers registered with ISI may compete in any of the ISI championship meets.

 Timer/Official Allocation.
 Clubs and unattached swimmers participating in any ISI Championship Meet must provide 50 percent of the timers and officials on a prorated basis according to number of entries.